epfl-ada/ada-welovepandas-webpage/Seasonality.md

 <br>

 **Note:** Maybe looking at the seasonality of beer styles will help us understand its cause better? -> [Beer style seasonality](/Beer%20style%20seasonality)

-To analyze the contributions and phases of the seasonality pattern more, we will further use Fourier Analysis -> [FT seasonality analysis](/FT%20analysis)